- On the foothills of the Cévennes

 By booking in a camping theme Welcome, you choose an establishment providing you with a quality charter to provide you with specific services.

-Culminating at 1565 meters, the summit of Gard hosts a meteorological observatory open to the public that you can access… By mountain bike!
-The mountain bike area of the Massif de l'Aigoual invites you to discover wild spaces by different paths according to your desires and your level.
-Some are accessible for the family ride and others are more intended for experienced mountain bikers.
+Culminating at 1 meters, the summit of the Gard hosts a meteorological observatory open to the public and accessible by mountain bike.
+The mountain biking area of the Massif de l'Aigoual invites you to discover wild spaces by different paths according to your desires and your level.
+Some are accessible for family outings.
+Others are more for advanced mountain bikers.
 Take the time to study the 31 routes offered by the Cévennes National Park.

-The Grande Traversée du Massif central by mountain bike offers you a course of nearly 1.400 km.
-From the mountains and lakes of the Morvan, the splendid and little-known landscapes of the Massif Central, you can climb the volcanoes of Auvergne, cross the Cévennes National Park and the immense plateaus of the Grands Causses before reaching the beaches of the Mediterranean!
-This route offers you a section of great beauty on Mont Aigoual.
+The Great Crossing of the Massif Central by mountain bike offers you a route of nearly 1 kilometres.
+From the mountains and lakes of Morvan, cross the splendid and little-known landscapes of the Massif Central.
+Take on the volcanoes of Auvergne.
+Cross the Cévennes National Park and the immense plateaus of the Grands Causses before reaching the beaches of the Mediterranean.
+From Hom to Vigan, via Espérou, this route offers you a section of great beauty on Mont Aigoual.

 - Fording Circuit from Lasalle